whatwg/cookiestore/explainer.md

 The proposal does **not** aim to change the cookie security model, or how cookies are handled at the network layer.

+The proposal is also known as the *Async Cookies API*.

 ## The Query API